denivip/DVPlaylistPlayer/README.md

  - Open your project in XCode and drag-and-drop all files from directory 'DVPlaylistPlayer' to your project.
  - import class DVPlaylistPlayer.h to any implementation or header file where you want to use it.

-###Framework###
-Also you can include DVPlaylistPlayer as a framework.
- - Clone the repository or download zip archive with SDK.
- - Enter `pod install` in the console.
-This will install THObservers required by the player SDK project.
- - Under directory 'Playlist Player SDK' find and open the project 'PlaylistPlayerSDK.xcodeproj' in XCode.
- - Choose 'PlayerPlaylistAggregate' target and build the project.
- - File 'DVPlaylistPlayer.framework' will now appear under 'Products' directory of this project.
-Now you can easily link you project with this framework and use it.
-But don't forget to include all the required frameworks to your project also!

 ##Usage##
 DVPlaylistPlayer is really easy to use.
 All you need to start playing media is to create an instance: